ihf-code/python/session_09/slides/session_9.md

 # The self parameter

 ---
+# The self parameter
 The self parameter allows you to pass variables from the class when instantiating the object

 ---
+# The self parameter

 ```python
 class Car: